optimagic-dev/optimagic/docs/source/index.md

 <br>
 <br>

-`optimagic` is a Python package for nonlinear optimization with or without constraints.
+*optimagic* is a Python package for nonlinear optimization with or without constraints.
+It is a unified interface to optimizers from SciPy, NlOpt and many other Python packages.

+*optimagic*'s `minimize` function works just like SciPy's, so you don't have to adjust your code.
+You simply get more optimizers for free.
+On top you get powerful diagnostic tools, parallel numerical derivatives and more.
+If you want to see what\` *optimagic* can do, check out this [tutorial](tutorials/optimization_overview.ipynb)

-It is particularly suited to solve difficult nonlinear estimation problems.
-On top, it provides functionality to perform statistical inference on estimated parameters.
+*optimagic* was formerly called *estimagic*, because it also provides functionality to perform statistical inference on estimated parameters. *estimagic* is now a subpackage of *optimagic*, which is documented [here](estimagic).

-If you want to learn more about optimagic, dive into one of the following topics

 `````{grid} 1 2 2 2
 ---